There are a number of common time management myths held that appear to make sense... but don’t.

 There are several words and phrases that are hugely dis-empowering - ‘should’, ‘have to’, ‘need to’ are all dropped into conversation so regularly that we don’t even realize we say them.

-The reality, of course, is that you don’t have to do anything other than to accept the consequences of your choices.
+This time management myth ignores the reality that you don’t have to do anything other than to accept the consequences of your choices.

 It’s so tempting to ‘save’ time by combining tasks.
 But without exception it reduces the quality of your attention and consequently of your action.